ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 invoked once the code generation phase is completed.
 The `org.ballerinalang.compiler.plugins` package also provides a convenience class named `AbstractCompilerPlugin` with empty implementations for the above methods.

-The extension we write will read the salutation field of the `@hello:Greeting` annotation and write its value to a file in the `/target` directory.
+The extension will read the salutation field of the `@hello:Greeting` annotation and write its value to a file in the `/target` directory.

 ### Setting up the Project

-Let’s start by creating a Java project for the extension.
-We’ll need two classes: `HelloPlugin` and `HelloModel`.
-Also create a resource file named `org.ballerinalang.compiler.plugins.CompilerPlugin` in the `resources/META-INF/services` directory.
-This file should contain the fully qualified class name of the extension class (which in this case, is `xyz.foo.hello.HelloPlugin`).
+Start by creating a Java project for the extension.
+It needs two classes: `HelloPlugin` and `HelloModel`.
+Also, create a resource file named `org.ballerinalang.compiler.plugins.CompilerPlugin` in the `resources/META-INF/services` directory.
+This file should contain the fully-qualified class name of the extension class (which in this case, is `xyz.foo.hello.HelloPlugin`).
 ```
 src/